 My brother Kevin and I -- we rented a TON of games in our day.
 Actually, I rented them.
 Kev made me do his dirty work, as he was too lazy and shy to go rent games on his own accord.
 90% of the time he had a specific game for me to get.
-If it was rented out, then it was my choice.
-Sadly for me, at least, most of the times his choice title was there
+If it was rented out, then I could choose.
+Sadly, for me at least, most of the time his choice title was there.
+If not the first store, the fifth

 However, I secretly enjoyed doing the dirty work for him.
 I have very fond memories of renting.
 I loved all the little (and semi-lengthy) trips that my dad and I shared.
 Each Saturday afternoon we would make the trek together.
 He was a busy man, but he always awarded me and Kev with one game to rent each Saturday.
-Looking back, I think it was more than just simply renting video games, but alas, I digress
+Lookin' back, I think it was more than just simply renting video games but alas, I digress.
+At any rate I always looked forward to our weekend ritual, rain or shine

 From roughly 1987 to 1995 (what I personally consider the best years of gaming, as well as the best 8-year span of my life, up to now), we must have rented 200 games between the Nintendo, Genesis and Super Nintendo.
-Years later, I rented some PS1 games for Kev, but it was few and far... the renting bug faded, before dying completely sometime in 1998 or '99
+Years later, I rented some PS1 games for Kev, but it was few and far.
+The renting bug eventually faded as my bro entered high school and gradually lost interest in gaming.
+It wasn't much long before the renting bug died completely sometime circa 1998 or 1999

-From the mom and pops to the big boys, here are memories of my 8 childhood favorites, in alphabetical order:
+From the mom and pops to the big boys, here are memories and tales of my childhood favorites

 "Curse them, those mom and pop killers!"